germanygsg/moneymanager/README.md

 - Safari
 - Edge

-## Data Storage
+## 💾 Data Storage

-Data is stored locally in the browser's localStorage.
-This means:
+Data is stored in a PostgreSQL database:
-- Data persists across browser sessions
-- Data is device-specific (not synced across devices)
+- ✅ **Cloud Storage**: Data synced across all your devices
-- Clearing browser data will delete all transactions
-- No backend server required

-## Future Enhancements

-Potential features for future versions:
+- ✅ **Multi-User**: Each user has their own account and ledger
+- ✅ **Collaboration**: Share your ledger with other users
+- ✅ **Secure**: All passwords are hashed, data is protected
+- ✅ **Persistent**: Data stored safely in Vercel Postgres

+## 🎯 Completed Features

-- Cloud storage and multi-device sync
+- ✅ Cloud storage and multi-device sync
-- User authentication
+- ✅ User authentication
-- Export to CSV/Excel
+- ✅ Multi-user collaboration
+- ✅ Multiple currency support
+- ✅ Export/Import data

+## 🔮 Potential Future Enhancements

+- 📊 Advanced reporting and analytics
-- Budget planning and alerts
+- 📅 Budget planning and alerts
-- Recurring transactions
+- 🔄 Recurring transactions
-- Multiple currency support
+- 📁 Multiple ledgers per user
-- Advanced filtering and reporting
+- 🏷️ Transaction tags and notes
+- 📧 Email notifications
+- 🌍 Multiple language support

 ## License